Course Description:

 • Apply understanding of neuroanatomy to functional exam and treatment planning

-• Integrate task analysis into functional examination and treatment planning
+• Connect task and activity analysis to functional examination and treatment planning for stroke survivors

-• Develop appropriate evidence-based treatment utilizing the principles of neuroplasticity through
+• Demonstrate appropriate evidence-based treatment utilizing the principles of neuroplasticity through case-based learning

 At the end of this course, PTA/OTA participants will be able to: